gempesaw/Selenium-Screenshot/README.md

 ## png

-REQUIRED - A base64 encoded string representation of a png.
+REQUIRED - A base64 encoded string representation of a PNG.
 For example, the string that the Selenium Webdriver server returns when you invoke the ["screenshot" in Selenium::Remote::Driver](https://metacpan.org/pod/Selenium::Remote::Driver#screenshot) method.
 After being passed to our constructor, this will be automatically instantiated into an Imager object: that is, `$screenshot->png` will return an Imager object.

-## threshold

-OPTIONAL - set the threshold at which images should be considered the same.
-The range is from 0 to 100; for comparison, these two images are N percent different, and these two images are N percent different.
-The default threshold is 5 out of 100.

-## folder

-OPTIONAL - a string where you'd like to save the screenshots on your local machine.
-It will be run through ["abs\_path" in Cwd](https://metacpan.org/pod/Cwd#abs_path) and we'll try to save there.
-If you don't pass anything and you invoke ["save"](#save), we'll try to save in `($pwd)/screenshots/`, wherever that may be.
+If you are so inclined, you may also pass an Imager object instead of a base64 encoded PNG.

 ## exclude

-Handle dynamic parts of your website by specify areas of the screenshot to black out before comparison.
+OPTIONAL - Handle dynamic parts of your website by specify areas of the screenshot to black out before comparison.
 We're working on simplifying this data structure as much as possible, but it's a bit complicated to handle the output of the functions from